the-erin-collective/inanda/README.md

 ## Roadmap

-Web Home is under active development with the following planned enhancements:
+inanda is under active development with the following planned enhancements:

 ### Near-term Goals